 I spoke to Nick on the drive back from the book writing conference.
 He was keen, though maybe not as much as I was.
 I think he was a bit daunted by the idea of writing a book.
 I wasn’t.
 I knew that we could easily and quickly write a book.

-We decided that we would like to write a series of books on topics that we thought were important to the family farming community.
-As we had seen so many people suffer from poor or no succession planning, we decided to takle that topic first.
+As we had seen so many people suffer from poor or no succession planning, we decided to tackle the topic.

 Within weeks we had our first draft done.
 We had a publisher, the Global Publishing Group, who would help us get our book out into the world.
 It all happened so fast.
 And it wasn’t even that hard.